-Orthosurgery is one of the most up-to-date methods for treating oral and dental anomalies.
-In this method, surgery and orthodontics are done together.
-Orthosurgery is also called orthognathic.
-The order and beauty of human teeth and jaws have a great influence on their beauty.
-Imagine you have irregular teeth and your jaw is in bad shape.
-In such a situation, you are certainly embarrassed to laugh.
+Orthosurgery is one of the current up-to-date methods for treating oral and dental anomalies.
+In this specific method, surgery and orthodontics are combined, and done together.
+This is classified as “Orthosurgery” otherwise called orthognathic.
+The order and beauty of human teeth & jaws have a great influence on their beauty.
+For patients with irregular teeth with a jaw in bad shape, in such a specific situation including laughing, is certainly difficult (as patient’s are embarrassed to laugh).
 Irregular teeth isolate you mentally because you constantly get the impression that you are under others’ microscope.
-However, do not worry, thanks to orthosurgical treatment, you can resolve the worst complications of the teeth and jaw.
+However, not to worry, thanks to orthosurgical treatment, you may resolve the worst complications of the teeth and jaw.

-The combination of orthodontics and maxillofacial surgery is called orthosurgery.
-When you visit an orthodontist for orthodontics of your teeth, the condition of your teeth and jaw should be checked first through various tests and images.
+When patient’s visit an orthodontist for orthodontics, the condition of your teeth and jaw will be checked first.
+This is through various tests and images of different types.
 Most people undergoing orthodontic treatment also have jaw anomalies.
 Now, if this anomaly is mild to moderate, the orthodontist uses the same orthodontic procedure to arrange the irregular teeth and shape the patient’s jaw.
 However, sometimes the jaw anomaly is so severe that requires maxillofacial surgery during orthodontics.
 The patient’s age is an important factor in choosing orthosurgery treatment, which is considered by an experienced orthodontist prior to any other action.

 Orthosurgical treatment includes the following steps:

 - Given that both orthodontics and maxillofacial surgery are done in orthosurgery, the patient should be under the supervision of both orthodontists and maxillofacial surgeons during the examination sessions.
-Finally, the specialists design the treatment method and plan and the treatment begins.
-I also suggest that you see an orthodontist with a surgical fellowship so that you do not have to see several physicians at the same time for a complete and perfect treatment.
+Finally, the specialists will design the full treatment method ,d plan and then, the treatment begins.
+Myself personally suggest that you see an orthodontist with a surgical fellowship.
+This is due to not having to see several physicians at the same time for a complete and perfect treatment.

 - In most cases, for orthosurgical surgery, orthodontics is performed first.
 Orthodontics must be performed before surgery to achieve the desired result at the end of treatment.
 Otherwise, the treatment will be unsuccessful.